All case studies Case 04 / 04

 Lesson 01

 Review metrics against the product hypothesis.
 Our challenges generated activity, but most of it occurred off-platform.
-We had that data for months before we changed direction.
-In later roles, I was sure to listen and respond to data.
+We had that data for months before changing direction.
+In later roles, I made sure to listen and respond to data.

 Lesson 02

 B2B2C needs clear value for both sides.
-Local businesses cared about foot traffic.
-Users cared about sharing and competition.
-One app served both groups without a primary experience for either.
-Since then I have looked for separate surfaces or value propositions when two customer types have different goals.
+Businesses cared about foot traffic; users cared about sharing and competition.
+One app served both without a primary experience for either.
+Since then I look for separate surfaces when two customer types have different goals.

 Lesson 03

 Update the model when behavior shifts.
-User behavior moved toward existing social platforms faster than we adjusted the business model.
-We built Uppd during the peak of Facebook’s social plugins era and could have piggybacked on that distribution if we had acted on the data showing users preferred to post and vote where they already were.
-Continuing to fund a standalone app delayed a pivot we could see in the metrics earlier.
+User behavior moved to existing platforms faster than we adjusted.
+We built during the peak of Facebook’s social-plugin era and could have piggybacked on that distribution had we acted on the data sooner.

-I was young and inexperienced when we built Uppd, and I would handle several decisions differently today.
-The project still shaped how I work.
-I learned to move forward on my own initiative, operate outside my comfort zone, pick up new skills, meet new people, and build something from nothing.
-As a self-taught designer, it also moved me from enthusiastic amateur to practicing professional.
-I had to learn design tools and UX practices, and understand them well enough to defend my decisions to cofounders, partners, and investors.
-I still had a long way to go, but the time and effort pushed me further along as an individual contributor as well.
-I also had to lead early, at a point when most people at that stage in their careers are still learning how to take direction.
-That prepared me for senior roles later on.
-Uppd was one of many startups that did not scale, but through its failure I gained experience that carried into the work I do now.
+I was young and inexperienced when we built Uppd, and I’d handle several decisions differently today.
+The project still shaped how I work — I learned to move on my own initiative, operate outside my comfort zone, pick up new skills, and build something from nothing.
+As a self-taught designer, it moved me from enthusiastic amateur to practicing professional: I had to learn the tools and UX practices well enough to defend my decisions to cofounders, partners, and investors, and to lead early, when most people at that stage are still learning to take direction.
+Uppd was one of many startups that didn’t scale — but through its failure I gained experience that carries into the work I do now.